hsurisetti/BikeSharing/README.md

 ## Checkout times by Gender

-  The report shows that the serive has been predominatly used by men than women with an approxsimate ratio of 3:1
+  The report shows that the serive has been predominatly used by men than women with an approximate ratio of 3:1

 <img src="https://github.com/hsurisetti/BikeSharing/blob/main/screenshots/CheckoutTimesByGender.png" width=400 />